Huldrych Zwingli: Early years (1484–1518)

 Huldrych Zwingli was born on 1 January 1484 in Wildhaus, in the Toggenburg valley of Switzerland, to a family of farmers, the third child of eleven.
 His father, Ulrich, played a leading role in the administration of the community (Amtmann or chief local magistrate).
 Zwingli's primary schooling was provided by his uncle, Bartholomew, a cleric in Weesen, where he probably met Katharina von Zimmern.
 At ten years old, Zwingli was sent to Basel to obtain his secondary education where he learned Latin under Magistrate Gregory Bünzli.
-After three years in Basel, he stayed a short time in Bern with the humanist, Henry Wölfflin.
+After three years in Basel, he stayed a short time in Bern with the humanist Henry Wölfflin.
 The Dominicans in Bern tried to persuade Zwingli to join their order and it is possible that he was received as a novice.

 However, his father and uncle disapproved of such a course and he left Bern without completing his Latin studies.
 He enrolled in the University of Vienna in the winter semester of 1498 but was expelled, according to the university's records.
 However, it is not certain that Zwingli was indeed expelled, and he re-enrolled in the summer semester of 1500; his activities in 1499 are unknown.
 Zwingli continued his studies in Vienna until 1502, after which he transferred to the University of Basel where he received the Master of Arts degree (Magister) in 1506.
+In Basel, one of Zwingli's teachers was Thomas Wyttenbach from Biel, with whom he later corresponded on the doctrine of transubstantiation.

-Zwingli was ordained in Constance, the seat of the local diocese, and he celebrated his first Mass in his hometown, Wildhaus, on 29 September 1506.
+Zwingli was ordained in Constance, the seat of the local diocese, by Bishop Hugo von Hohenlandenberg, and he celebrated his first Mass in his hometown, Wildhaus, on 29 September 1506.
 As a young priest he had studied little theology, but this was not considered unusual at the time.
 His first ecclesiastical post was the pastorate of the town of Glarus, where he stayed for ten years.
 It was in Glarus, whose soldiers were used as mercenaries in Europe, that Zwingli became involved in politics.
 The Swiss Confederation was embroiled in various campaigns with its neighbours: the French, the Habsburgs, and the Papal States.
 Zwingli placed himself solidly on the side of the Roman See.
 In return, Pope Julius II honoured Zwingli by providing him with an annual pension.
 He took the role of chaplain in several campaigns in Italy, including the Battle of Novara in 1513.